The Best Restaurants In Clapham guide image

 OpenTable logo

 A homely spot with warm, terracotta-coloured walls and friendly servers, Tumnan Thai is a neighbourhood staple that has been serving hearty kaeng massaman and crispy tempura for over 20 years.
-The tables are the kind of close that’ll have you apologising awkwardly while shuffling too close to someone’s face to get out, but the cosy setup creates a nice buzz come dinnertime.
+The tables are the kind of snug that’ll have you apologising awkwardly while shuffling too close to someone’s face to get out, but the cosy setup creates a nice buzz come dinnertime.
 Come with a small group for a long phad Thai and chicken satay-fuelled catch-up, or a casual date night when it doesn’t matter if you spill spicy red curry on your jacket.

 Chase Sapphire Card Ad